jcook3701/ansible-galaxy-cookiecutter/README.md

 1. This code currently works with cookiecutter 1.7 from Ubuntu's apt repositories.

 ### TODO's
-1. Add Makefile (python) for tests, linting
-2. Update workflows to use Makefile from above.
-3. Add pyproject.toml to project and use updated version of cookiecutter to get latest features.
+1. Update pyproject.toml to use latest version of cookiecutter to get latest features.
-4. Update other cookiecutter projects with above features.
+2. Update autodoc init within